 This course introduces the student to the hydraulic systems found on 30 through 60 series John Deere Tractors.
 The component configuration and operational characteristics of these tractors will be introduced.
-Students will service and rebuild the radial piston pump, S.C.V. and other components of the hydraulic system.
-Students will follow the technical manual diagnostic procedures to troubleshoot hydraulic system problems found on these tractors.
+Students will service, test and rebuild-a radial piston pump, S.C.V. and other components of the hydraulic system.
+Students will follow the technical manuals diagnostic procedures to troubleshoot hydraulic system problems found on these tractors.

+10-070-184

+Hydraulics 2

+3 credits

-10-070-184 Hydraulics 2 3 credits This course provides instruction on the 6, 7 and 8000 series John Deere tractors.
+This course provides instruction on the 6, 7 and 8000 series John Deere tractors.
 The component configuration and operational characteristics of these tractors will be introduced.
-Students will service and rebuild the axial piston pumps, SCV's and other components of the hydraulic system.
+Students will service, test and rebuild the axial piston pump, SCV's and other components of the hydraulic system.
 Students will follow the technical manual diagnostic procedures to check out and troubleshoot the hydraulic system.
-Prerequisite: Hydraulics 1, 10-070-183.
+This course will provide the hydraulics certification for John Deere technicians.
+Pre-req: Hydraulics 1, 10-070-183.